profectus-engine/profectus-docs/docs/guide/getting-started/setup.md

 Recommendations:
 - Use [Take Over Mode](https://github.com/johnsoncodehk/volar/discussions/471) for proper type analysis
 - Turn off `.value` autocomplete by running the `Preferences: Open Settings` command and setting `volar.autoCompleteRefs` to `false`
+- Disable emmet expansions by setting `emmet.showExpandedAbbreviation` to `"never"`, also in the preferences
 - Install the [Vitest VS Code extension](https://marketplace.visualstudio.com/items?itemName=ZixuanChen.vitest-explorer&ssr=false#qna) for running and debugging unit tests (if working on the engine itself)

 ## Replit